Mass:

 Catechism for Teens

-For ages 10-18, we currently offer a discussion of the faith using the Baltimore Catechism from 8:45 to 9:30 a.m. on CGS Sundays.
-Sign up below to receive our emails and you’ll stay in the loop with details and dates.
+For ages 10-18, we currently offer a discussion of the faith using the Baltimore Catechism from 9:00 to 10:00 a.m. on CGS Sundays.
+Join the email list and you’ll stay in the loop with details and dates.

 Join us each month…